Washington University in St. Louis

 During each class I will take a few minutes & discuss a mini-topic for 15 minutes or so.
 Some of these mini-topics include:

 There are no required books.
 Readings will consist of articles, analyses, & ephemera from the Internet.
-Virtually everything you need can be accessed via my website; however, when it's appropriate I will recommend books useful for further study & reference.
+Virtually everything you need can be accessed via my website.
+While I’m not requiring any books, I recommend the following as particularly worthy of your attention:

 Wash U's library has many web development books available online, at http://proquest.safaribooksonline.com.libproxy.wustl.edu.
 If you are on-campus, you should be able to simply access the books; if you are off-campus, you will need to log in with your WUSTL Key.